pvbabich/image-outpainting-with-GAN/README.md

 ## Method

 We used the approach described in the articles [1](https://arxiv.org/abs/1808.08483), [2](http://iizuka.cs.tsukuba.ac.jp/projects/completion/data/completion_sig2017.pdf), which includes the use of a local discriminator.
 In addition, we used the structural similarity loss function for Generator SSIM[3](https://arxiv.org/abs/1511.08861) and pixel loss function L1.
+We also considered an approach that includes the perceptual loss described in [4](https://arxiv.org/abs/1603.08155), [5](https://arxiv.org/abs/1609.04802v5).

 ## Usage

 1. Install pytorch implementation of SSIM Loss function: https://github.com/VainF/pytorch-msssim
 2. Prepare a dataset split into the folowing folders: *train/gt* and *val/gt*.
 3. Run `Prepare.py 64 128` and `Prepare.py 64 128 val`.
 Arguments in the Prepare.py means 'cropped size', 'output size' and 'destination folder' respectively.
-4. For training your own model edit and run `Train.ipynb`.
+4. For training your own model edit 'Config.py' and run `Train.ipynb`.
 5. Run `Generate.py input.jpg output.jpg expand_size` for evaluation of custom images.
 This script uses `generator_final.tar` to load network weights.

 ## Pretrained model